 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.

 Keeping pie crust and other pastry cold keeps the fats cold, which increases the flakiness of the dough when baked.
 Resting the dough after making it and constructing the pie helps to prevent the dough from shrinking from the pie pan as it cooks.

-If I’m making pie crust ahead of time, I will keep it in the refrigerator for two or three days.
-If I make the crust well ahead of time, I’ll put it in the freezer, and it will keep well for 3-6 months.
-It’s always great to have extra pie crust in the freezer that you can use for future pies, pot pies, pop tarts, or rugelach!
+Pie crust can be made in advance and stored in the refrigerator for two or three days.
+For longer storage, keep frozen for three to six months.
+It’s always great to have extra pie crust in the freezer that you can use for future pies, pot pies, Nutella pop tarts, strawberry pop tarts, or chocolate rugelach!

 Double pie crust for a 9" pie